Thick client vs. thin client: Advantages and disadvantages

 1. Rich Graphic User Interface

-One of the notable advantages of thick client involves the capability to deliver a rich graphic user interface.
-Examples of such interface include a fully featured operating system, immersive computer program or applications, and graphic intensive video games.
-Note that most thin clients are unable to render rich graphics due to limitations in processing or computing capabilities and available storage space.
+One of the notable advantages of a thick client involves the capability to deliver a rich graphical user interface for a more immersive user experience.
+Examples of such interfaces include a fully featured operating system, immersive computer programs or applications, and graphic-intensive video games.
+Thin clients are unable to render rich graphics due to limitations in processing or computing capabilities and available storage space.

 2. Better Data and Program Processing

 A prominent drawback of thin clients is their inability to locally process their own data and/or programs.
-On the other hand, similar to the capability of delivering rich graphic user interface, thick clients can perform resource-intensive data or program processing.
-Examples include running an app for editing video or audio contents, playing video games, data processing, and computer simulation, among others
+On the other hand, similar to the capability of delivering a rich graphical user interface, thick clients can perform resource-intensive data and application processing.
+Specific examples include running an application for editing video or audio content, playing video games, data processing, and computer simulation, among others.

 3. Server Performance Efficiency

 A client-server architecture based on thick clients does not need high-performing servers.
-This is because processing and other hardware functionalities transpire at the local or individual level rather than a centralized level.
+This is because processing and other hardware functionalities transpire at the local or individual level rather than a centralized spot.
 This advantage means less costs from buying, installing, and maintaining high-performing servers.
-In addition, this advantage also means that the server can support more users, thus translating to higher server capacity.
+This advantage also means that the server can support more users and this translates to a higher server capacity.

 4. Can Work Offline

-Independence from servers or a networked environment is another advantage of thick clients.
-Note that devices such as fully-functional personal computers are usable and remains functions.
-Thick clients do not require consistent network connection unlike thin clients that are heavily dependent on continuously interfacing with their servers.
-Of course, thick clients still need to interface with their servers, especially for sharing or synchronizing data with the entire network.
+Independence from servers or a networked environment is another one of the advantages of thick clients.
+These clients do not need a consistent and persistent network connection, unlike thin clients that are dependent on continuously interfacing with their servers.
+They are usable and remain functional even when offline.
+However, from time to time, thick clients still need to connect to their servers for sharing and synchronizing data with the network.

 Advantages of Thin Client: The Drawbacks of Thick Clients